fractaledmind/acidic_job/README.md

 #### Key Features

 * Transactional Steps — break your job into a series of steps, each of which will be run within an acidic database transaction, allowing retries to jump back to the last "recovery point".
+* Steps that Await Jobs — have workflow steps await other jobs, which will be enqueued and processed independently, and only when they all have finished will the parent job be re-enqueued to continue the workflow
+* Iterable Steps — define steps that iterate over some collection fully until moving on to the next step
 * Persisted Attributes — when retrying jobs at later steps, we need to ensure that data created in previous steps is still available to later steps on retry.
 * Transactionally Staged Jobs — enqueue additional jobs within the acidic transaction safely
 * Custom Idempotency Keys — use something other than the job ID for the idempotency key of the job run
-* Iterable Steps — define steps that iterate over some collection fully until moving on to the next step
 * Sidekiq Callbacks — bring ActiveJob-like callbacks into your pure Sidekiq Workers
-* Sidekiq Batches — leverage the power of Sidekiq Pro's `batch` functionality without the hassle
 * Run Finished Callbacks — set callbacks for when a job run finishes fully

 ### Transactional Steps